Space at Hermitage

-“Dankbaarheid” (32m) is now for sale.
-Built 1913 as a Friese Klipper.
+“Dankbaarheid” (32m) is for sale.
+Dutch, built 1913 as a Friese Klipper.
 The Membership of the berth on which she is moored is also for sale.
 Details: http://www.londontideway.com/boats-dankbaarheid.html

 Hermitage is a co-op, owned by its members, and has 19 residential berths for live-aboard vessels.